DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 # IT Cheatsheets

 This repository contains a collection of IT cheatsheets to help you quickly reference essential information.
-> You can download the chosen file in PDF format from the catalog provided above.
+> You can download the chosen file in PDF/doc.x format from the catalog provided above.
 ## Contents
 1. OSI model
 2. Domain hierarchy